slf-dot-ch/snowmicropyn/docs/parameterization.rst

 #.
 Choose your attributes.

-   In the class' :meth:`__init__` function you will see a couple of quite self-explanatory variables being initialized, like a name and shortcut for your algorithm.
+   In the class' :meth:`__init__` function you will see a couple of variables being initialized, like a name and shortcut for your algorithm.
    Set these accordingly.

 #.
 Define your density and SSA functions.

-   Your class must define the :meth:`density` and :meth:`ssa` functions.
-These will be passed the higher level SMP properties (median of force, element size, and in case of SSA the density) by the calling chain to process to your liking.
+   Your class must define the :meth:`density` function and may define the :meth:`ssa` function.
+These will be passed the lower level SMP properties (e. g. median of force, element size, and in case of SSA the density) by the calling chain to process to your liking.
 You can freely program your functions as long as they return a single float value.

 #.
 Register your parameterization in the GUI.